vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 If you have a file like **source/bond-movies.html.erb** it will end up as http://appname.com/bond-movies.html.
 During the build process we loose the **.erb** file extension and end up with the final **html** version of that page which is mirrored in the URL.
 That’s alright, normal stuff.
 For fancier URLs like http://appname.com/bond-movies we gotta work a little.

 You need to activate the **Directory Indexes** extension in your config.rb.
 This creates a folder for every **.html** file.
-During **middleman build** the finished page ends up in that folder as the index file of that folder—meaning that as an index file its extension won’t need to show up in the URL.
+During **middleman build** the finished page ends up as the index file of that folder—meaning that as an index file its extension won’t need to show up in the URL.
 If you paid attention, you might have already seen this at work with the standard **index.html** file that gets created for every Middleman project as a landing page.
 It also does not show up in the final URL.
 Fire up your server and see for yourself.

 **config.rb**